-Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s) and published for informational purposes only.
-We recommend that patients follow their dermatologist’s guidance in regard to acne treatment.
+Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
+We recommend that patients follow their dermatologist's guidance in regard to acne treatment.

 Adapalene is an over-the-counter (OTC) gel product that’s used to treat acne.
 It’s sometimes referred to as adapalene cream, and these terms refer to the same product.

-Adapalene is the generic version of a prescription medication called Differin, which means that these two drugs contain the exact same active ingredients.
+Adapalene is the generic version of a prescription medication called Differin, which means that these two drugs contain the same active ingredient.
 For this reason, we’ll refer to adapalene and Differin interchangeably throughout this article.

-In 2016, the Food and Drug Administration (FDA) in the U.S. approved adapalene to treat acne at a concentration of 0.1%.
-It’s one of the few FDA-approved OTC acne treatments that we’ve come across.
+In 2016, the FDA approved adapalene to treat acne at a concentration of 0.1%.
+It’s one of the few FDA-approved OTC acne treatments.

 Does Adapalene Gel Work?

-We will conclude from the available medical research that adapalene gel is effective for treating acne, and may even provide secondary benefits such as anti-aging effects, but these secondary benefits need to be proven in further clinical trials.
+We will conclude from the available medical research that adapalene gel is effective for treating acne.

 Adapalene is not well-absorbed into the bloodstream which is a positive sign for a topical drug.
 StatPearls reports that less than 0.01% of adapalene applied to skin is absorbed systemically.